 Types of Sentences

 In grammar, a sentence is the basic grammatical unit, containing a group of words and which expresses a complete thought.
 A sentence essentially consists of a subject and a predicate.
 It starts with a capital letter and ends with a full stop, question mark or exclamation mark.
 You come across so many sentences every day.
-And all of these sentences can be categorized into different types of sentences based on their structure, purpose and function.
+All of these sentences can be categorized into different types of sentences based on their structure, purpose and function.
 There are 4 types of sentences based on structure and 4 types of sentences based on function.

 Different Types of Sentences based on function